 Turns out that this single-bevel orientation is the best way to cut through the tender food materials.
 It renders fine slices that do not cling to the blade.

 The handle of a sushi knife isn’t an afterthought.
 Its D-section cut is tailor-made to fit the hand.
 This easy-grip allows sushi chefs to use the knife for precise cutting, without straining their hands.

 The texture of most types of cheese makes it so that sometimes cutting through it can cause them to crumble.
-That’s where cheese knives ( read our review on best cheese slicers and knife) come in; they can get the job done without sticking too closely to the cheese.
+That’s where the best quality cheese knives and slicers come in; they can get the job done without sticking too closely to the cheese.
 There are many different types of cheese knives, depending on the type of cheese.

 With a thick, curved blade, the butchering knife is used for butchering animals.
 The thicker the blade, the more ease with which one can strip, cut, and split meat from a carcass.
 Compared to the meat cleaver, the butcher’s knife has a thinner and lighter blade.

 As the name might suggest, this knife is ideal for carving large whole poultry pieces like your Thanksgiving turkey or Christmas chicken/ham.
 This is possible due to the highly resistant blade.

 The slightly rounded, sharp-pointed blade of the peeling knife makes it an ideal choice for those who spend a lot of time peeling fruits and vegetables.
 However, you can usually get away with just using a paring knife.